kapenike/ddImages/README.md

 - TODO
 	- [ ] overlay editor
 		- create rects
+		- hotkeys for moving layer on x / y axis or by a smaller pixel per dpi margin
 		- allow moving and zooming of current project with mouse wheel and hotkeys
 		- allow move / duplicate / remove multiple layers at once
 	- [ ] settings: delete tournament, export / import tournament